dveldhoen/easyinvoice/README.md

 var easyinvoice = require('easyinvoice');

 var data = {
+    // If not using the free version, set your API key
+    // "apiKey": "123abc", // Get apiKey through: https://app.budgetinvoice.com/register

     // Customize enables you to provide your own templates
     // Please review the documentation for instructions and examples "customize": {